Emperor Meiji

-Mutsuhito (睦仁), posthumously (Note: Since the modern era, when an emperor of Japan dies, he is given a posthumous name.
-Such a name is a combination of the era during which he reigned and coincides with the emperor's contribution to the throne while he was alive.
-Therefore, he was publicly known during his life merely as "The Emperor", but he has been historically known as "Emperor Meiji" after his death.
-The name was officially given to him on 27 August 1912.
-He obtained the current title in reference to the Meiji era, which spanned almost the entirety of his reign.
-His personal name (which is not used in any formal or official context, except for his signature) was Mutsuhito.
-He was also the first emperor to reign under the "one emperor, one era name"-system (一世一元, issei ichigen), under which an era ends only on emperor's death or abdication, whereas before, an era could change mid-reign after a significant event, such as a disaster.) honored as Emperor Meiji (明治天皇, Meiji Tennō), (Note: /ja/) was the 122nd emperor of Japan according to the traditional order of succession, reigning from 1867 until his death in 1912.
-His reign is associated with the Meiji Restoration of 1868, which ended the Tokugawa shogunate and began rapid changes that transformed Japan from an isolationist, feudal state to an industrialized world power.
-Emperor Meiji was the first monarch of the Empire of Japan, and presided over the Meiji era.
+Emperor Meiji (Note: /ˈmeɪdʒi/; 明治, /ja/) (3 November 1852 – 29 July 1912), personal name Mutsuhito, was Emperor of Japan from 30 January 1867 until his death in 1912.
+The Meiji Restoration proclaimed the Empire of Japan in 1868, beginning the Meiji era.
+During his reign, Japan transformed from a feudal state under the Tokugawa shogunate into a major imperial power.

 At the time of Mutsuhito's birth, Japan was a feudal and pre-industrial country dominated by the isolationist Tokugawa shogunate and the daimyō subject to it, who ruled over Japan's 270 decentralized domains.
 The opening of Japan to the West from 1854 fueled domestic demands for modernization, and when Mutsuhito became emperor after the death of his father Emperor Kōmei in 1867, it triggered the Boshin War, in which samurai (mostly from the Chōshū and Satsuma Domains) defeated the shogunate and restored power in his name.

 Documents issued during his reign include the Charter Oath of 1868, Meiji Constitution of 1889, Imperial Rescript to Soldiers and Sailors of 1882, and Imperial Rescript on Education of 1890, in which he was advised by a group of oligarchs known as the genrō.
 Other major events which occurred during his reign include the establishment of the Cabinet in 1885, Privy Council in 1888, Imperial Diet in 1890, and military victories over China in the First Sino-Japanese War and over Russia in the Russo-Japanese War.
 Taiwan and Korea were annexed in 1895 and 1910, respectively.
-Emperor Meiji died in 1912, and was succeeded by his eldest son, Yoshihito.
+Emperor Meiji died aged 59 at Meiji Palace in Tokyo, and was succeeded by his eldest son, Yoshihito.